-We got back to the hotel and Chris went over to a near by shoe store to find some better shoes to wear to the show while I took a shower.
+We got back to the hotel and I took a shower.
 After I got out, I heard lots of sirens (which wasn’t that unusual, considering that it was New York), but after a point, I decided to look out the window and noticed a building down the street with black smoke billowing out of it.
 We never did find out exactly what happened.
 They got it under control fairly quickly and presumably no one was hurt since we didn’t see anything about it on the news that night after the show.

 We stopped down at the Italian restaurant at the hotel for an early dinner (I had a nice chicken picatta) and then decided to go ahead and take the subway to Radio City.
 It was very hot and we waited a while for our train, so I quickly started sweating in my nice clothes.
 Should have splurged on a taxi.
 Oh well!
 As it turned out, it didn’t matter if we had managed to stay cool on the way over, since we got stuck in a security line for about 20 minutes.
 The one cool thing about that was that I briefly got a chance to see and talk with Melissa Anelli and John Noe from The Leaky Cauldron/Potter Cast.
 I was a total fan geek and asked Melissa if I could see the ring that JKR gave her when she and Emerson Spartz from MuggleNet went over to interview her last year.
 It was really neat!
 I’d love to find something similar, perhaps with a dragon shape.
 Melissa, if you ever read this, I apologize for being a babbling geek…I think the heat was getting to me!